Giant clam: Feeding

+Recent modelling work suggests that giant clams host photosynthetic algae arranged in vertical columns and employ iridescent iridocyte cells to channel sunlight — in a model developed by Sweeney et al. (2024) this arrangement yields a quantum photon-to-electron conversion efficiency of up to ~67 %, placing them among the most efficient natural solar-energy harvesting systems known.

 Reproduction

-Tridacna gigas reproduce sexually and are hermaphrodites (producing both eggs and sperm).
-Self-fertilization is not possible, but this characteristic does allow them to reproduce with any other member of the species.
-This reduces the burden of finding a compatible mate, while simultaneously doubling the number of offspring produced by the process.
+Tridacna gigas reproduce sexually and are hermaphrodites (producing both eggs and sperm by one clam).
+While self-fertilization is not possible, having both characteristics does allow them to reproduce with any other member of the species as well as hermaphrodically.
 As with all other forms of sexual reproduction, hermaphroditism ensures that new gene combinations be passed to further generations.
+This flexibility in reproduction reduces the burden of finding a compatible mate, while simultaneously doubling the number of offspring produced.

 Since giant clams cannot move themselves, they adopt broadcast spawning, releasing sperm and eggs into the water.
 A transmitter substance called spawning induced substance (SIS) helps synchronize the release of sperm and eggs to ensure fertilization.
 The substance is released through a syphonal outlet.
 Other clams can detect SIS immediately.
-Incoming water passes chemoreceptors situated close to the incurrent syphon, which transmit the information directly to the cerebral ganglia, a simple form of brain.
+Incoming water passes chemoreceptors situated close to the incurrent syphon that transmit the information directly to the cerebral ganglia, a simple form of brain.

 Detection of SIS stimulates the giant clam to swell its mantle in the central region and to contract its adductor muscle.
 Each clam then fills its water chambers and closes the incurrent syphon.
 The shell contracts vigorously with the adductor's help, so the excurrent chamber's contents flows through the excurrent syphon.
 After a few contractions containing only water, eggs and sperm appear in the excurrent chamber and then pass through the excurrent syphon into the water.
 Female eggs have a diameter of 100 micrometre.
 Egg release initiates the reproductive process.
 An adult T. gigas can release more than 500 million eggs at a time.

 Spawning seems to coincide with incoming tides near the second (full), third, and fourth (new) quarters of the moon phase.
 Spawning contractions occur every two or three minutes, with intense spawning ranging from thirty minutes to two and a half hours.
 Clams that do not respond to the spawning of neighboring clams may be reproductively inactive.

 Development

-The fertilized egg floats in the sea for about 12 hours until eventually a larva (trochophore) hatches.
+The fertilized egg floats in the sea for approximately 12 hours until eventually a larva (trochophore) hatches.
 It then starts to produce a calcium carbonate shell.
 Two days after fertilization it measures 160 micrometre.
-Soon it develops a "foot," which is used to move on the ground; it can also swim to search for appropriate habitat.
+Soon it develops a "foot," which is used to move on the ground.
+Larvae also can swim to search for appropriate habitat.